VolkanSah/Python-Modules-Overview/README.md

 - `flask`: A lightweight web framework for Python.
 - `django`: A comprehensive web framework for Python.
 - `socket`: A module for working with network connections and sockets.
+- `stem`: A controller library that allows applications to interact with Tor

 ## Data Processing and Analysis